spire-io/spire-capability-server-example/article.markdown

 example will use node's Express web framework to serve up the capabilities to the client as well as host the site.

-TODO: A nice little chart that show
+TODO: A nice little chart that shows a server full of capabilities sharing them selectively with a client.

 The Server
 ----------